mattbierner/One-Pixel-Cinema/README.md

 Name of movie and length of movie (in minutes) must be provided.

 Supported methods for getting dominant color:
-* `average` - Take the average of every color in the frame.
+* `average` - Take the average of every pixel in the frame.
 * `colortheif` - [Color Thief library][colorthief].
 * `colorweave` - [Colorweave library][colorweave].
 * `colorcube` - [ColorCube library][colorcube].